dievyak/cypress-test-suite/README.md

 Welcome to my curated list of cypress tests gathered from my own experience in UI tests.
 This guide is for QA Automation engineers building scalable and maintainable Cypress frameworks
 🚀 reliable browser-based tests ✅ Automated validation of UI components and functional tests 🔄 Reusable custom commands and fixtures

- 🧩 Core Cypress Practices
+ 🧩 Core Cypress Practices:
 Enhance accessibility testing by integrating custom plugins tailored to your framework — for example, the open-source WICK-A11Y Cypress Accessibility plugin.

 Boost productivity with IDE extensions like VS Code Cypress Snippets for faster test writing and improved developer experience.

 Leverage Cypress Cloud for advanced capabilities including analytics, test reporting, parallel execution, UI coverage metrics, and AI-powered insights.

-🧩 UI Elements Manipulation
+🧩 UI Elements Manipulation:
 Assert element states using partial class selectors when no unique attributes are available — e.g., [class*="disabled-true"] or [class*="isError-true"].

 Traverse DOM hierarchy by locating a child element and accessing its parent via .parent() — e.g., cy.get('#element').parent().